CHeggan/MetaAudio-A-Few-Shot-Audio-Classification-Benchmark/README.md

 and Budgett, Sam
 and Hospedales, Timothy
 and Yaghoobi, Mehrdad",
-editor="Pimenidis, Elias
-and Angelov, Plamen
-and Jayne, Chrisina
-and Papaleonidas, Antonios
-and Aydin, Mehmet",
 title="MetaAudio: A Few-Shot Audio Classification Benchmark", booktitle="Artificial Neural Networks and Machine Learning -- ICANN 2022", year="2022",